 White House Acknowledges Trump Ties To Stormy Legal Battle Over Alleged Affair

-On Wednesday press secretary Sarah Huckabee Sanders was fielding questions on steel and aluminium tariffs and an abnormal exodus of White House staffers.
+On Wednesday, press secretary Sarah Huckabee Sanders was fielding questions on steel and aluminium tariffs and on an abnormal exodus of White House staffers.

-In each instance she praised the achievements of the White House and President Trump.
+In each instance, she praised the achievements of the White House and President Trump.
 And then she let slip something that had, until then, been unknown to the public: Trump had scored a legal victory over a former adult film actress who allegedly had an extramarital affair with the president a decade before he ran for office, according to Sanders.

 "This case has already been won in arbitration," she told reporters, when asked about the alleged affair.

-It was another defense of the president but it also turned out to be an acknowledgement that Trump has been kept abreast of and actually involved in the legal battle to prevent actress Stephanie Clifford from saying whatever it is she wants to say.
+It was another defense of the president, but it also turned out to be an acknowledgement that Trump has been kept updated on and actually involved in the legal battle to prevent actress Stephanie Clifford from saying whatever it is she wants to say.

-Until that moment the White House had said very little about what Trump knew and when with regard to the nondisclosure agreement and the $130,000 payout from his personal attorney, Michael Cohen, to Clifford, whose screen name is Stormy Daniels.
+Until that moment, the White House had said very little about what Trump knew and when with regard to the nondisclosure agreement and the $130,000 payout from his personal attorney, Michael Cohen, to Clifford, whose screen name is Stormy Daniels.

 The emergency order, issued by an arbitration judge in California, prevents Clifford from revealing any details about the nondisclosure agreement in the media or court filings.
 It also precludes her from encouraging anyone else to talk about the contract.